skip to main content

 What does it do?

-Promethazine is used to treat and prevent allergic conditions such as hayfever and skin rashes.
+Promethazine is an antihistamine used to treat and prevent allergic conditions such as hayfever and skin rashes.
 It is also used for nausea and vomiting, or to help you sleep.

 Before you start

-• Tell your doctor if you have liver, kidney, heart, lung, prostate, bowel or bladder problems.
+• Tell your doctor if you have bladder, prostate or bowel problems, or angle-closure glaucoma.

 • Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.